octo-technology/OpenTezos/docs/baking/baking_explained.md

 > In cryptography, **a nonce** (number used once) is an arbitrary number intended to be used only once.
 > **A commitment** is the hash of a nonce.

 The seed is created by requesting a secret number (nonce) from all roll owners.
 All secret numbers are gathered and used to create a hash that will be used as the random seed.
-Since the last owner to reveal its secret number already knows the other's secret numbers, a 2-phase process called "Commit & Reveal" has been put in place.
+Since the last owner to reveal his secret already knows the other numbers, a 2-phase process called "Commit & Reveal" is in place.

 ![](../../static/img/baking/commit_reveal.svg)
 <small className="figure">FIGURE 2: Commit & Reveal</small>